orxngc/dots/README.md

 First up, a list of most of the packages starts over [here](https://github.com/orxngc/dots/blob/main/hosts/anacreon/config.nix#L192).
 I'll give a quick rundown on the important stuff in case you don't want to go through that; I use Hyprland, Firefox, nvim, Hyprlock, ags, rofi, SDDM, and swaync.
 The file structure is simple... the configuration is in `hosts/hostname/config.nix`, the home-manager stuff in `hosts/hostname/home.nix`, scripts in `/scripts`, certain program configurations (e.g. hyprlock) in `/config`, and `/modules` for different modules. `hosts/hostname/variables.nix` is also something one may want to fool 'round with.
 All my wallpapers are available [here](https://github.com/orxngc/walls) and [here](https://github.com/orxngc/walls-catppuccin-mocha).

 ## Installation
-THIS SCRIPT IS BROKEN.
-WILL FIX SOON.
 Run this command in your terminal and the script will handle the rest.
 Note that this won't work for non NixOS users.
+If the script breaks in anyway, please make an issue and notify me.
+It shouldn't, though.

 ```sh
 nix-shell -p curl # You can skip to the next line if you already have curl installed.